jamesplease/materialish/docs/README.md

 # Docs

-This is the documentation for Materialish
+This is the documentation site for Materialish.